How Should I Use My Tax Return?

 DO: START SAVING OR INVESTING

 Take $1,000 out of your refund and use it to start a savings account.
 You can set up an automatic transfer from your checking account each month to help it grow, even if you can only afford as little as $10.
 Learn more about Truity’s Name It Save It account.
-This savings account has a rate 20x the national average with no minimum to open!
+This savings account has a competitive rate above the national average.

 You can also use this opportunity to start investing.

-Say you receive an annual refund of $2,800 and invest this money at 6% interest.
-If you continue investing this amount each year, you’ll find yourself with approximately $250,727 in 30 years.
+For example, say you receive an annual refund of $2,800 and invest this money at 6% interest.
+If you continue investing this amount each year, you’ll find yourself with approximately $250,727 in 30 years’ time.